Table of Contents

 In the past decade, interest among MBA grads in the top MBA schools has gone up.
 If you are one of those, take a pause and ask yourself “why”.
 Of course, there are upsides; the tech sector is growing faster, pays well, has a much better work-life balance than finance, private equity, or consulting.
 But at the same time, do remember that you spend almost 50% of your waking hours at your workplace, so, you must as well enjoy it.
 If you enjoy flashy presentations, regular travel, or an opportunity to think about big M&A deals, then these things come much earlier in your career on the east coast than that on the west.

 Why Product Manager

 Beyond Product Manager

-Facebook, Google, Apple/Amazon, Netflix (FANG), and Microsoft are big businesses who deal with a wide range of functions such as real estate to supply chain to short-term/long-term cash management.
+Facebook, Google, Apple/Amazon, Netflix (FANG), and Microsoft are big businesses.
+They deal with a wide range of functions such as real estate to supply chain to short-term/long-term cash management.
 There are all sorts of finance-world equivalent roles beyond the PM role.
 I won’t be surprised if Google pays more in real-estate rents than say, WeWork.
 All big companies engage in regular M&A as well and have a full-time team staffed for that.
 Cisco, Apple, and Google, in particular, are known for M&A. Also, many companies have roles like Product Strategy and Product Marketing Manager.
 These roles are similar to Product Manager but attract much less attention since these titles do not look as coveted as the Product Manager.
 You can use these roles to get in and then can transition to a Product Manager role later.

 Beyond tech companies, many venture firms, both domestic and foreign (like Rauketen and Softbank), invest in US tech startups.
-And for that, they hire analysts, principal, and associates to scout as well as make a decision on the deals.
+And for that, they hire analysts, principal, and associates.
+The job responsibilities range from scouting to deciding on the deals.